China Miéville: Personal life

 In the early 2000s, Miéville lived in London with his partner Emma Bircham.
 They were both cast as extras in the 1999 film Notting Hill, which he jokingly described as a dystopian alternate history of an ethnically cleansed city.

 In 2013, Miéville denied allegations of emotional abuse made by an ex-girlfriend.
 He acknowledged having had a brief affair with the woman, but stated that her account of it was untrue.
 According to Miéville, he was in a non-monogamous relationship at the time, about which she was aware.

 Since 2018, he has taken steps to defend his privacy, following what he described as a campaign of harassment and online defamation.

 Miéville is married to artist Season Butler.

 Writings

-A comprehensive list of Miéville's work is available at the ISFDB.
+A comprehensive list of Miéville's work is available at the Internet Speculative Fiction Database.